Trupti1594/Data-structures/code_logic.md

 ```
 # Insertion sort #

+**How Insertion Sort Works:**
 - Takes an element and places at its correct position.
 - Always consider 1st elemet as sorted so it starts from index i =1;
 - Insertion Sort is a simple sorting algorithm that works the way you might sort playing cards in your hand.
 You take one card at a time and place it in the correct position relative to the already sorted cards.

+**Time complexity: O($n^2$)**, (where N = size of the array), for the worst, and average cases.
+Reason: If we carefully observe, we can notice that the outer loop, say i, is running from 0 to n-1 i.e. n times, and for each i, the inner loop j runs from i to 1 i.e. i times.
+For, i = 1, the inner loop runs 1 time, for i = 2, the inner loop runs 2 times, and so on.
+So, the total steps will be approximately the following: 1 + 2 + 3 +......+ (n-2) + (n-1).
+The summation is approximately the sum of the first n natural numbers i.e. (n*(n+1))/2.
+The precise time complexity will be O(n2/2 + n/2).
+Previously, we have learned that we can ignore the lower values as well as the constant coefficients.
+So, the time complexity is O(n2).
+Here the value of n is N i.e. the size of the array.

+**Space Complexity: O(1)**

 **Step-by-Step Explanation**
 - Start with the first element (considered already sorted).